All Episodes

 Maybe.

-But that you know whether they have permission or not, they're still gonna do it.
+But whether they have permission or not, they're still going to do it.

 Doesn't matter.

-They'll give they're gonna storm the uh the gates, whether they have permission to do it or not.
+They're going to storm the gates, whether they have permission to do it or not.

-They're gonna be in your face if you get down there.
+They're going to be in your face if you get down there.

-He's practically encouraging people to go up to suburban New York, Connecticut, and so forth in a protest on the front yards of executives who work at AIG over those bonuses.
+It really isn't anything all that new, but in the modern era, let's not forget, shortly after Obama was immaculated, he's practically encouraging people to go up to suburban New York, Connecticut, and so forth, and protest on the front yards of executives that work at AIG over those bonuses.

 In Washington, D.C., SEIU and other union people, a new technique, by the way, is to storm the houses, the homes of where people live.